Plumbing Layout in Construction: Water, Waste, and Storm System Field Execution

 Pipe supports and hangers

-Water layout must stay coordinated with HVAC and electrical to avoid congested ceiling spaces.
+Water layout must stay coordinated with HVAC and electrical to avoid congested ceiling spaces, a coordination challenge MEP contractors manage daily on commercial projects

 Controls gravity-driven drainage systems: